manage-your-money-org/.github/profile/README.md

 ## Containerization
 **Docker** is used for containerization.
 - [mym-docker-and-kubernetes-configs](https://github.com/manage-your-money-org/mym-docker-and-kubernetes-configs)
-- *docker-compose* contains the definition for managing the docker applications.
+- *docker-compose* contains the definition for managing the docker containers.

 ## Message-Broker
 **RabbitMQ** is used as a message broker for the asynchronous communication between the microservices.